nolageek/Discogs-Collection-Page/README.md

 * Get better at python / PHP
 * Lots of tweaks to add more information
 * Create single release view
-* Auto crop images to square format
+* Auto crop images better to square format
-* Add check to avoid re-downloading folder data that hasn't changed.
+* ~~Add check to avoid re-downloading folder data that hasn't changed.
-* Add option to make it fully dynamic (no downloading of data, just images.)
+* ~~Add option to make it fully dynamic (no downloading of data, just images.)
+* Add option to no longer dynamically pull API data and use local data.

 ## To Fix:
 * Figure out logic to display Notes in expanded view / release view.